LibCMaker/LibCMaker_ICU/cmake/modules/icu-61.1/cmake/icu/README_CMakeLists.txt

-For building with CMake copy the CMake files from 'icu-61.1/cmake' (and patched files from 'icu-61.1/patches' for MSVC or MinGW) to ICU source tree and just run:
+For building with CMake copy the CMake files from 'icu-61.1/cmake' (and patched files from 'icu-61.1/patches' for MSVC or MinGW) to the ICU source tree and just run:

 cd ./icu
 mkdir ./build